-Course Credit Weight Length Prerequisite English 12: Introduction to Hip Hop Studies 1 1.0 Full Year English 11 65+ on English Regents
+Course Credit Weight Length Prerequisite English 12: College: Introduction to Hip Hop Studies 1 1.0 Full Year English 11 65+ on English Regents

-This course will explore various aesthetic and political developments in Hip-Hop culture and literature since the late 1970s.
-Beyond focusing on the cultural contexts in which Hip-Hop emerged and flourished, the course seeks to better understand

-Hip-Hop as an extension and expression of Black intellectual traditions, political philosophies, and aesthetic forms.
+This college-level course will explore various aesthetic and political developments in Hip-Hop culture and literature since the late 1970s.
+Beyond focusing on the cultural contexts in which Hip-Hop emerged and flourished, the course seeks to better understand Hip-Hop as an extension and expression of Black and Caribbean intellectual traditions, political philosophies, and aesthetic forms.
 In this course, students will explore Hip-Hop's cultural, historical, and political developments by decade, from the 70s up to present day.
 Additionally, all English 12 courses will include units focused on College and Career Readiness, ranging from writing a Common App essay, creating a resume and cover letter, adhering to email etiquette, and researching post-high school options.
-Pending approval, the course will be offered for college credit in the 2022-23 school year through the University in the High School program offered by SUNY Albany; if the course is approved for college credit, course prerequisites for African Diaspora will be used.
+Pending approval, the course will be offered for college credit in the 2023-24 school year through the University in the High School program offered by SUNY Albany.

-Course Credit Weight Length Prerequisite English 12: WCC StepUp Introduction to College English 1 1.0 Full Year English 11 65+ on English Regents
+Course Credit Weight Length Prerequisite English 12: Introduction to College English 1 1.0 Full Year English 11 65+ on English Regents

-StepUp: Introduction to College Writing is a full-year course designed in collaboration with Westchester Community College (WCC) to help prepare students for the rigors and expectations of college writing.
-This class will allow students to engage in thoughtful, independent research, writing from sources, making effective use of citations, and sharing their findings through academic discourse.
+Introduction to College Writing is a full-year course to help prepare students for the rigors and expectations of college writing.
+This class will allow students to engage in thoughtful, independent research, writing from sources, making effective use of MLA and APA citations, and sharing their findings through academic discourse.
 Although college credit is not given, students will follow a curriculum provided by Westchester Community College that will mimic what an introductory writing course would look like at the college level.
 Required units and assessments will include, Writing for the College Application, Topic Exploration & Source Analysis, and finally, Independent Research.
 A deep interest in developing college-level writing skills is a must when considering this elective.
+Students who satisfactorily complete the course, with a 75 or above, will be exempt from taking...?